 Ross House by Ola Studio

-This clean two-story house located in Melbourne, Australia, was designed in 2018 by Ola Studio.
+Ross House is a clean two-story house located in Melbourne, Australia, designed in 2018 by Ola Studio.

 Photography by Derek Swalwell